infosecblo55om/katakoda-anchore/katakoda-anchore/step2.md

 `anchore-cli image add docker.io/library/debian:latest`{{execute}}

 * Check the status of the analysis.
-When both the analysis is finished, move to next step.
+When both the analysis are finished, move to next step.

 `anchore-cli image list`{{execute}}

+Check the status again by running the above command if both the images are not analysed.

 * Check for the result.
 You will have three flags to check the result: os, non-os, all.
 Here, we are considering *all*